404Setup/KryptonFNP/README.md

 This mod is an unofficial port of [Krypton Fabric](https://modrinth.com/mod/krypton), designed to provide Forge & NeoForge compatibility.

-It should be consistent with the upstream behavior.

 Krypton is a mod that attempts to optimize the Minecraft networking stack.
 It derives from work done in the [Velocity](https://velocitypowered.com/) and [Paper](https://papermc.io) projects.